xScarlife/useful-websites/README.md

 **WoW Mount Guides https://wowmountguides.com/**
 ```
-WoW Mount Guides is a complete resource for all the obtainable mounts in World of Warcraft, a easy to use search tool, guides and more.
+WoW Mount Guides is a complete resource for all the obtainable mounts in World of Warcraft.
 ```

 **Completionism https://completionism.co.uk/**
 ```
-It has a very light and clean overview with an easy to use interface which lets you see just what you're missing across any characters you might want to add.
+It has a very light and clean overview with an easy to use interface.
 ```